Dibar Dighi

 Dibar Dighi (দিবর দীঘি) is a tank in Bangladesh.
-An octagonal granite pillar, associated with Kaivarta chief Dibya, who usurped the Pala throne, stands in the centre of the tank.
+An octagonal granite pillar, associated with Kaivarta (later identified as Mahishya), chief Dibyak, who usurped the Pala throne, stands in the centre of the tank.

 Location

 The site is located in Dibar village, on the northern side of Nazipur-Sapahar highway in Patnitala Upazila of Naogaon District.

 Architecture

 Dibar Dighi

 Alexander Cunningham, whose "servant" visited the site in 1879–80, noted the lake to spread about 1200 square ft.
 Average depth was about 12 ft.
 The tank currently occupies about 20 acres of land and sits atop a mound, spread over 100 acres.

 Kaivarta Stambha

 The tank is primarily famed for housing a semi-submerged granite pillar — locally known as Kaivarta Stambha — in its center.
 The apex of the pillar is crown shaped and decorated with three inflated circular rings.
 The pillar does not have any inscriptions.
 Francis Buchanon-Hamilton's survey of Bengal (1807–08) measured the net height to be 22.5 cubits (33 ft, 75 in) and the diameter to be 6.5 cubits (9 ft, 9 in).
 He had deemed it to be octagonal in shape.

 Cunningham's expedition revised the height to be approximately 30 ft — the visible portion spanned 10 ft, the submerged portion 12 ft, and the rest, underground foundation.
 From the logged data, he determined the pillar to be nonagonal having side-length of 12 in. each; diameter came out to be 29 in.
 Cunningham regretted that he did not personally visit the site, noting that such a large single-shaft stone pillar was yet to be recorded in Indian subcontinent, after Ashoka's reign.

 A Bangladeshi archaeologist confirmed Cunningham's approximation but changed the distribution; 12 ft was above water level, 8 ft was submerged, and 10 ft was below ground.